sot/cheta/docs/archived_topics.rst

   either full-resolution, 5-minute, or daily data.
 - Filter out bad or missing data.
 - Interpolate (resample) all MSID values to a common uniformly-spaced time sequence.
-- Remove or select time intervals corresponding to specified Kadi event types.
+- Remove or select time intervals corresponding to specified |kadi| event types.
 - Change the time format from CXC seconds (seconds since 1998.0) to something more convenient like GRETA time.
 - Write the MSID telemetry data to a zip file.